Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of configurable Managed Service for OpenSearch cluster fields, refer to the Terraform provider guides.
+For a complete list of Managed Service for OpenSearch cluster configuration fields you can update, see this Terraform provider guide.

-2. To update the configuration of the OpenSearch host group, edit the parameters of the required node_groups section under opensearch:
+2. To update the configuration of an OpenSearch host group, edit the parameters of the node_groups section under opensearch:

 resource "yandex_mdb_opensearch_cluster" "<cluster_name>" {